Need Sales Funnel Help? Click Here! >>

 Video Transcript:

 Hey, this is Jason Drohn.
-Today I want to talk about how businesses use analytics to improve sales, to improve website optimization, and to improve conversions.
-Basically how to make more money with the traffic that is already coming to your site and the sales material that is usually already there.
+Today, I want to discuss how businesses use analytics to improve sales, website optimization, and conversions.
+It is how to make more money with the traffic to your site and the sales material that is usually already there.
 So a quote I love, "Data analytics by itself is useless.
 Data is only useful if you apply it," which is true.
-So first of all, if you do not have an analytics program that you are using, you need to install something on your website immediately.
+So, first of all, if you do not have an analytics program that you are using, you need to install something on your website immediately.

 Stop this video, go, and install Google Analytics.
 And if you can't figure it out, figure it out because it is easy.
-You just log in with your Gmail username, your Google account username, you go to analytics.google.com and then you start your account.
-Then it will ask you what website do you want to track?
+Log in with your Gmail username and your Google account username, go to analytics.google.com, and then start your account.
+Then, it will ask you what website you want to track.

-And, do you want to track website, app, whatever.
-You want to track a website, and your website is your URL.
+And do you want to track websites, apps, whatever?
+You want to follow a website, and your website is your URL.
 Then, there is a multitude of plugins.
 For WordPress, you can install the code directly to your site.
-You need to start tracking data because here's the thing.
-Every single day that you are not tracking your data analytics is lost.
-So, if your analytics code is installed today but you don't plan on using that data at any point in the next month, it doesn't matter.
-Because when you login in a month, in two months, in three months, in six months, you still have all that data you can comb through.
+It would help if you started tracking data because here's the thing.
+Your data analytics is lost.
+Every day, you are not following.
+So, if your analytics code is installed today, but you don't plan on using that data at any point in the next month, it doesn't matter.
+Because when you log in in a month, in two months, in three months, in six months, you still have all that Data you can comb through.
 But, if you don't ever take the time to install it, then that data is gone.
 You have no idea how many visitors your website is getting.
 There's a reason I'm harping on this.

-So many of our clients who come to us, they have no idea how much traffic their website is getting.
+So many of our clients who come to us have no idea how much traffic their website is getting.
 So whether it's getting 2000 visitors a day or 20 visitors a day, they have no clue.
-That's terrible because if you know how much traffic is coming to your website, then there are things you can do to influence that traffic.
-You can move them into sales funnels, you can do things like exit pops, you can put banners on your website, you can serve advertising to start making money, but you need to know how much traffic is coming to your website.
-So, now that we have that out in the open, how businesses use data analytics.
-I have been digging through website data for the last 13, 14 years trying to understand the story that the data is trying to tell us.
+That's terrible because if you know how much traffic is coming to your website, there are things you can do to influence that traffic.
+You can move them into sales funnels, do something like exit pops, put banners on your website, and serve advertising to start making money, but you need to know how much traffic is coming to your website.
+So, now that we have that out in the open, how do businesses use data analytics?
+I have been digging through website data for the last 13 to 14 years, trying to understand the story that the data is trying to tell us.

-And, it's not just my websites or my traffic, all of our clients too.
+And it's not just my websites or my traffic; all our clients, too.
 So, I've gotten pretty good at figuring out what data analytics means.
 There are things that I'm always looking for.
-Of course, revenue, number of units sold, number of leads in, all of that stuff is super, super important.
+Of course, revenue, number of units sold, number of leads in, all of that stuff is super important.
 That's also a given.
 I mean, if you're looking to do business online and you aren't tracking sales or aren't tracking the number of units sold, there's a problem with that.
 It's what you need to do.
-But, some things influence those kinds of key metrics, leads, and sales.
-Those things influencing the metrics are website visitors.
+But some things influence those kinds of critical metrics, leads, and sales.
+Those things affecting the metrics are website visitors.
 They are keyword phrases that bring in new traffic.
 They are ad source, basic UTM variable stuff, so which ad is sending the sale?
 Lots of things that aren't ...
-If you're looking at traffic, you're looking at your sales and your leads and then downline, there are lots of things that influence those sales and leads.
+If you're looking at traffic, you're looking at your sales and your leads and then downline; many things influence those sales and leads.

 So, what are those things?
 Because if you can optimize those, then you get more sales.
 A great example is a sales funnel.
-If you have a thousand people who are hitting the home page of your site and right up top there was a hero box.
-A hero box, right up top, with an image and a headline and a button.
+If you have a thousand people who are hitting the home page of your site and right up top, there is a hero box.
+A hero box, right up top, with an image, a headline, and a button.
 It says ...
 I don't know, like even on Done For You ...
-"We Accelerate Your Growth" or, "We Accelerate Growth".
-So, there's "We Accelerate Growth" and then a little sub-headline, and there is a button.
+"We Accelerate Your Growth" or "We Accelerate Growth".
+So, there's "We Accelerate Growth" and a little sub-headline and a button.
 And, let's say a thousand people hit the website, and a hundred of them hit that button, and then they go off into some sales funnel.
-So, the sales funnel in our case right now is a survey.
+So, the sales funnel, in our case right now, is a survey.
 It's just something we're testing.

-So, if you get twice as many people who hit a landing page, then you're going to have twice as many people ...
-All things remained even ...
-You have twice as many people who are going to opt-in for that lead and then move into your email list.
-So, there are lots of different ways that the data analytics can be used there.
-When we're looking at sales funnel metrics, what are the five steps of the funnel?
+So, if you get twice as many people who hit a landing page, you'll have twice as many people ...
+All things remain even ...
+You have twice as many people who will opt-in for that lead and then move into your email list.
+So, there are many different ways that data analytics can be used there.
+When looking at sales funnel metrics, what are the five steps of the funnel?
 And then, how many people hit each step, and is there anything that we can do to unblock that pathway?
-So, an example might be changing the headline on the landing page and split testing three or four different headlines there.
+So, an example might be changing the -landing page headline and splitting it into three or four different headlines.
 It might be changing our button color so that we're optimizing the button.
 I mean, you go from green to red to black.
 You'll find a button color that'll give you a 12% boost in the conversion of your order.
-I know it's crazy because it's just a color, but it always matters.
+I know it's wild because it's just a color, but it always matters.

-Order form design, sales page design, sales copy, all of these things can be optimized and you're going to be looking at your data analytics to figure out what needs to be optimized and what needs to happen with it.
-So, just some very basic parameters there.
+Order form design, sales page design, sales copy, all of these things can be optimized, and you're going to be looking at your data analytics to figure out what needs to be optimized and what needs to happen with it.
+So, just some fundamental parameters there.
 But, some of the things that I'm looking for ...
 We started with Google Analytics ...
 Some of the stuff that we looked for in Google Analytics, I'm looking at page views.
-You know, what pages are getting an uncommon amount of traffic to those pages, and then what is happening on those pages.
+What pages are getting an uncommon amount of traffic, and then what is happening on those pages?
 For instance, we have 400 blog posts.
-So, what are the 20 or 30 blog posts that are getting most of our traffic, and then how were the keyword phrases influencing that traffic?
+So, what are the 20 or 30 blog posts getting most of our traffic, and how were the keyword phrases influencing that traffic?

 For example, our website is a sales funnel page.
-On our sales funnel page, our sales funnel offer, I think we're ranked for 170 keyword phrases.
-Now, those 170 keyword phrases all with some derivative of sales funnel in it are ranging ...
-Some of them are the first page, some of them are page 10 in Google.
-A lot of them are page five, page six.
-We're getting quite a bit of traffic searching from sales funnels, but what we want to do is we want to move as many of those page four, page five keyword phrases up closer to page one, page two, and then move the 10's to page five.
-So, we're constantly pushing, trying to push those keyword phrases up the ranks so we can continue getting sales to funnel traffic and rank for more keyword phrases that then send us free traffic.
+I think we're ranked for 170 keyword phrases on our sales funnel page and our sales funnel offer.
+Now, those 170 keyword phrases, all with some derivative of the sales funnel, are ranging ...
+Some are on the first page, and some are on page 10 in Google.
+A lot of them are on page five and page six.
+We're getting quite a bit of traffic searching from sales funnels, but we want to move as many of those page four and page five keyword phrases up closer to page one and page two and then move the 10s to page five.
+So, we're constantly pushing, trying to increase those keyword phrases so we can continue getting sales to funnel traffic and rank for more keyword phrases that then send us free traffic.

-I know it sounds weird, but that's all a data analytics play because in data you can see the UTM variable, you can see what ad this person came in on, you can see what the conversion rate on the landing page is, you can see what the conversion rate on the sales video is.
-And ultimately, you can track how much time it took in most CRM's.
-You can track how much time it took for somebody to click the ad to purchasing.
-There's a buyer lifecycle cycle report in some of the more advanced CRM's.
-So, you know that that particular video gets you better conversion and drastically reduces the customer life cycle, which is awesome stuff.
+That's all a data analytics play because, in data, you can see the UTM variable, you can see what ad this person came in on, you can see what the conversion rate on the landing page is, and you can see what the conversion rate on the sales video is.
+And ultimately, you can track how long it takes in most CRMs.
+You can track how long it took somebody to click the ad to purchase.
+There's a buyer lifecycle cycle report in some of the more advanced CRMs.
+So, you know that that video gets you better conversion and drastically reduces the customer life cycle, which is fantastic.
 Do you know what I mean?
-So, the biggest thing though is it is so easy to get lost in data.
+So the most significant thing, though, is it is so easy to get lost in data.
 So easy.

 So, if you're not a data and analytics junkie like me, pick a couple of things that you're excited about.
-Pick leads, sales, and video view minutes let's say.
+Pick leads, sales, and video view minutes, let's say.
 Those are the three things you watch.
-There's lots of dashboard building software out there.
-I use a nice tool called Cyfe, C-Y-F-E. You can build a nice little dashboard spread so you can check on it.
-I check on it once a day, see what my trending analytics are.
-But, it just keeps me good on the numbers that are important to me at that moment.
-Every once in a while, I'll take a metric off or I'll add a metric on, but what it does is it gives me a nice way of just popping in, checking on stuff, and then leaving.
+There's lots of dashboard-building software out there.
+I use an excellent tool called Cyfe, C-Y-F-E. You can build a nice little dashboard spread to check on it.
+I check on it once a day to see what my trending analytics are.
+But it keeps me good on the critical numbers to me now.
+Every once in a while, I'll take a metric off, or I'll add a metric on, but what it does is it gives me an excellent way of just popping in, checking on stuff, and then leaving.

-So, check out Cyfe, or Domo, or any of the other dashboard tools out there.
-I think they make a big difference in the tabs that you're keeping on your business, and they don't cost a whole lot.
+So, check out Cyfe, Domo, or any of the other dashboard tools out there.
+I think they make a big difference in the tabs you're keeping on your business and don't cost a whole lot.
 Nice software.
-But, if you liked this video, make sure to like, subscribe and comment, and if you would like us to take a look at your data analytics, your website, and get into some website optimization, get into really making your sales funnel just hum, go to DoneForYou.com/start.
-Fill out the short little form and schedule a call and we'll talk to you soon.
+But, if you liked this video, make sure to enjoy, subscribe, and comment, and if you would like us to take a look at your data analytics, your website, get into some website optimization, get into really making your sales funnel hum, go to DoneForYou.com/start.
+Fill out the short little form and schedule a call, and we'll talk to you soon.
 All right?
 Thanks, bye.